 Topamax And Alcohol: Overview of Topamax

-Topamax has shown to be effective at helping alcoholics in the following ways:
+Topamax has shown to be effective at aiding alcohol recovery in the following ways:

 - Reducing the severity of alcohol withdrawal and cravings